Leter-Tech/Relax.me/README.md

 [Live Demo >](https://relax-me-web.web.app/)

-> **Note:** API keys and database credentials have been omitted from the codebase for security reasons.
+> **Note:** API keys, image/audio assets and database credentials have been omitted from the codebase because of file size limitations and security reasons.

 ---